pouchdb/collate/readme.md

 PouchDB Collate
 ===

-Collation functions for mapreduce and search plugins.
+Collation functions for mapreduce and search plugins, give it 2 things, it returns a number.